NotherWael/LimbusDialogueBoxes_EN/README.md

 # Limbus Company Dialogue Boxes for Enemies & Identities!
-UPDATED TO VER 1.87.1 - Bug Fixes and Typos
+UPDATED TO VER 1.88.0 - New Shi East Section 3 Faust ID (No Lines are added yet till im done translating)

 This mod adds speech bubbles for all characters with battle voicelines!
 (Including Untranslated Lines!)